rvira/Web-Mashup-mapbox-locator/README.md

 ## How to execeute

-1. Change the source of following snippet
+1. Change the source of following snippet in *layout.html*
   > <script src="C:\Users\Rishabh\Desktop\cordinates.js">

 2. Run the layout.html